raziel-razmattaz/hobby-tracker/README.md

 1. ~~CSS: Implement UI Design~~

-1. CSS: Ensure responsive UI on Mobile and Desktop
+1. CSS: Ensure basic responsive UI on Mobile and Desktop

+1. CSS: Test and make note of small complaints on mobile and fix!

 1. Settings Component: UI Dark and Light Mode Switch